tcthewebguy/github-slideshow/_posts/_posts/0000-01-02-DiddimusSquash.md

 layout: slide
 title: "Welcome to our Diddimus slide!"
 ---
-this is Github Diddimus slide
+this is Github Diddimus cool slide
 Use the left arrow to go back!